What are the stages of AGGA treatment? How long will it take?

 The Growth Phase – for up to a year you will wear AGGA, visiting me once a month to have the appliance adjusted.
 It is during this first phase that the bulk of forward facial growth occurs.

-During this stage you will develop a sizable gap between your canines and premolars on each side of your upper jaw, providing visual evidence of the rapid forward advancement of your maxilla.
-These are the famous “AGGA gaps.”
+During this stage you will develop a sizable gap between your canines and premolars on each side of your upper jaw.

 At the beginning of Phase 1 when I install AGGA, I will also adhere bite plates onto your lower molars.
 These are flat acrylic buildups that transform those molars into flat, neutral biting surfaces.
 These flat surfaces allow your lower jaw (mandible) to slide itself constantly into new, more-forward positions in synchrony with your forward-growing maxilla.
 While the upper jaw develops forward, the lower jaw remodels itself forward.